 The Vanguard factor funds, which the company classifies as active strategies, produced an average brokerage commission expense of 0.015% in 2018.

 In general, brokerage commission expense is marginally higher for U.S. small cap and international funds than for funds investing in U.S. large cap stocks.

 |US large cap||0.001%|

-The data sources come from SEC filings of fund data (the fund prospectus for brokerage commission data and NSAR reports for average net assets).
+The data sources come from SEC filings of fund data (currently N-CEN reports).
 The SEC filings report brokerage commission data on aggregate funds for some fund groups in early nineteen ninety fund prospectuses.
 In the spreadsheets, these aggregate numbers are color-coded.